makrai/notes/bergman18-KR-Practionary-Peirce-Springer.md

-* Four of these are near-term applications in word sense disambiguation, relation extraction, reciprocal mapping, and extreme knowledge supervision.
+* Four of these are near-term applications in word sense disambiguation, relation extraction, reciprocal mapping, and extreme knowledge supervision
 * Four are logic and representation applications in
   * automatic hypothesis generation, encapsulating KBpedia for deep learning, measuring classifier performance, and the thermodynamics of representation

-# 15 New applications and uses for knowledge graphs.
+# 15 New applications and uses for knowledge graphs

 * self-service business intelligence and semantic learning
 * apply Peirce’s ideas and guidance to nature